 Growing a Culture of Kindness

 Growing a culture of kindness at a school takes time and commitment.
 A staff needs to collaborate and commit to creating a culture of kindness.
-At my school, kindness is a trait that we talk a lot about at assemblies, on the announcements, and in classes.
+In my experience as a principal, kindness is a trait to promote at assemblies, on the announcements, and in classes.
 Here are a few school-wide activities that I have done over the past few years to promote kindness at school, that you can use to grow your kindness culture.

 In the 2019-2020 school year, staff and students were feeling a bit disengaged with the new Covid-19 Health and Safety regulations.
 Our school participated in many whole-school activities, family groupings, monthly assemblies, multi-grade events, buddy classes, and school jobs.
 These create a sense of strong community, and had to be put aside because we were unable to meet as groups.